The Full Portuguese Way Cycle

 Day 9

-Day 9 – Day 9: Olveira de Amzemeis to Porto
+Day 9 – Day 9: Oliveira de Azemeis to Porto

 • More

-Today's cycle will take you over rolling hills as you cycle into Porto, a city full of maritime legacies located on the banks of the Douro River.
-After checking into your hotel, take the time to explore the city's many cultural sites and sample the local Port wines.
+Embark on a journey over rolling hills as you cycle into the vibrant city of Porto, located on the banks of the Douro River.
+After checking into your hotel, take the opportunity to explore the city's rich maritime history and cultural sites.
+Don't miss the chance to sample the renowned local Port wines.

 Read more